We use cookies to optimize our website & deliver you the best service

 ]

-The eligibility to donate while on antibiotics depends on the purpose of the antibiotics.
-In general, you can donate the day after unless you are experiencing symptoms related to your condition or medication.
+Eligibility to donate while on antibiotics depends on the purpose of the medication.
+In general, you can donate the day after your last dose unless you are experiencing symptoms related to your condition or medication.

 Am I eligible to donate if I'm on Descovy for PrEP?